 My two cents

-Focus on building genuine connection and a sense of belonging with others who embrace you for who you are.
+Focus on building genuine connections and a sense of belonging with others who embrace you for who you are.
 Don’t let old friendships go by if they give you these things.

 “Various scientific studies have proven that if you learn how to deal with other people, you will have gone about 85% of the way down the road to success in any business, occupation, or profession, and about 99% of the way down the road to personal happiness.” -– Les Giblin

 Try to be kind, compassionate, patient and accepting.
 To others, but mainly to yourself.
 No one is perfect, and we all fall into the same traps time and time again.
-If you can learn from these mistakes, you will improve and grow.
+However, if you can learn from these mistakes, you will improve and grow.

 Lastly, try to accumulate positive experiences, not things.
 Materialism and consumerism are empty pursuits, void of meaning and purpose.
 Doing fun, new or helpful things alongside the people you love never is.